EvilSupahFly/Amulet-Flatpak/README.md

 The initial Flatpak version was sourced from Amulet 0.10.34.
 With the update to 0.10.35, and the first release of the flatpak, I have included `amulet.sh` which takes care of almost everything: when run, it will check to see if the Amulet flatpak is already installed, and if so, run it.
 If not, it will download the latest release from [Releases](https://github.com/EvilSupahFly/Amulet-Flatpak/releases), save the Flatpak file to a temp folder, install it in user mode, remove the temp folder, then run the Amulet Flatpak.

-Currently the flatpak release suffers from a number of issues that plague upstream Amulet, which you can see [here](https://github.com/Amulet-Team/Amulet-Map-Editor/issues).
+Currently the flatpak release suffers from a number of minor issues, including the flickering UI, which plagues upstream Amulet, available [here](https://github.com/Amulet-Team/Amulet-Map-Editor/issues).
 Once the issues are resolved upstream, the flatpak will be updated accordingly.

+The issue unique to the flatpak build, however, is the missing water and lava textures [issue #5](https://github.com/EvilSupahFly/Amulet-Flatpak/issues/5), which is still being investigated.

 ![Screenshot from 2024-08-11 22-26-11](https://github.com/user-attachments/assets/a45f074f-85ee-40f4-b624-987d9506258b)